On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Profinite groups with finite NCC

-\begin{Lemma9.3} Let $G$ be a metabelian profinite group with finite NCC, and write $G$ as an extension $1\to A\to G\to C\to 1$ where both $A$ and $C$ are abelian.
-Let $\pi: C\to \Aut(A)$ be the map induced by the conjugation action of $G$ on $A$.
-Then $\pi(C)$ is finite. \end{Lemma9.3} \begin{proof} First note that $C$ is an abelian profinite group with finite NCC and hence virtually procyclic.
-Replacing $C$ by an open subgroup, we can assume from now on that $C$ itself is procyclic.
-Thus, $C$ is a direct product of procyclic pro-$p$ subgroups $C_p$.
-Each $C_p$ is either a cyclic group of order $p^{n_p}$ for some $n_p\in\dbZ_{\geq 0}$ or isomorphic to $\dbZ_p$, in which case we set $n_p=\infty$.
-Likewise $A$ is a direct product of its Sylow pro-$p$ subgroups $A_p$.
-Let $\pi_p:C\to \Aut(A_p)$ be the map induced by the conjugation action of $C$ on $A_p$. \skv
+\begin{proof}[Proof of Proposition~\ref{lem:metabelian}] We start by deducing (b) from (a).
+Abelian profinite groups with finite NCC are virtually procyclic -- this is not hard to prove directly, but also follows from the classification of pro-$\Nil$ groups with finite NCC (Corollary~\ref{main:pronilpotent}) which is already completed at this stage.
+Hence virtually abelian profinite groups with finite NCC are also virtually procyclic, so part (b) of Proposition~\ref{lem:metabelian} indeed follows from part (a).

-We will prove that $\pi(C)$ is finite in 3 steps.
-In Step~1 we will show that $\pi_p(C)$ is finite for each $p$.
-Then in Step~2 we will show that $\pi(C_p)$ is finite for each $p$.
-After establishing two more auxiliary results (Claims~\ref{claim:Sylow}~and~\ref{claim:twosets}) we will finally prove that $\pi(C)$ is finite in Step~3.
+\skv (a) First note that $G/A$ is an abelian profinite group with finite NCC and hence is virtually procyclic.
+Replacing $G$ by an open subgroup containing $A$, we can assume from now on that $G/A$ itself is procyclic.
+Thus, we can write $G=AD$ for some procyclic subgroup $D$.
+Since $A$ and $D$ are abelian, they are direct product of Sylow pro-$p$ subgroups: $A=\prod A_p$ and $D=\prod D_p$ where $p$ ranges over all primes.